nE0sIghT/chrome-gnome-shell/README.md

 The easiest way to install both is use your distro's favorite package manager.

 For Gentoo Linux ebuild is available in vortex overlay.
-If you use Layman just type:
+If you use Layman just type under root user:
 ```
 layman -a vortex
 emerge -av gnome-extra/chrome-gnome-shell